-> Ad valorem means – according to value.
+Ad valorem means – according to value.
 Thus it is a tax which is flexible and depends on the value of the asset or the price of the good.
-In this regard it is likely to be more progressive than a specific tax.
+In this regard, it is likely to be more progressive than a specific tax.
 If your house is worth more, you will pay a higher amount of stamp duty.
-Therefore, the wealthy tend to pay more stamp duty than those on low income.
+Therefore, the wealthy tend to pay more stamp duty than those on a low income.

-> Diagram of ad valorem tax
+Diagram of ad valorem tax

 A tax shifts the supply curve to the left.
 The amount of tax depends on the price.
 For example, if we take VAT at 20%.
 The amount of tax will be as follows:

 Examples of Ad Valorem tax